 5. Are you sure that your hen is not a rooster?

 A cockerel or a rooster typically starts to crow at around two or three months of their age.
 Although this is unusual, it could still happen.
-It is a common mistake done mainly by hatcheries.
-Frequently, they tend to mistaken the identity of a baby chicken, whether it is a hen or a cock.
+It is a common mistake made mainly by hatcheries.
+Frequently, they tend to mistake the identity of a baby chicken, whether it is a hen or a cock.
 This occurs for the sole reason that methods to identify its gender are not hundred percent accurate.

 6. A rare breed of crowing chicken: The Longcrowers

-5 Tips on how to stop hens from crowing
+5 Tips on How to Stop Hens from Crowing

-2. Introduce a rooster
+2. Introducing a Rooster

-3. Make use of the no-crow collar
+3. Make use of the No-crow Collar

 It is a little band placed all around the neck of the rooster to make sure that it is quieter when it crows.